trustyai-explainability/trustyai-explainability/explainability-service/README.md

 ## Metrics

-Storage backend adapters implement the `Storage` interface which has the responsibility of reading the data from a specific storage type (flat file on PVC, S3, database, _etc_) and return the inputs and outputs as `ByteBuffer`.
+Storage backend adapters implement the `Storage` interface which has the responsibility of reading the data from a specific storage type (flat file on PVC at the moment) and return the inputs and outputs as `ByteBuffer`.
 From there, the service converts the `ByteBuffer` into a TrustyAI `Dataframe` to be used in the metrics calculations.